Desexing dogs and cats

 Desexing dogs before 3 months of age

 Your vet may advise that your dog cannot be desexed before 3 months of age.
-If this is the case, you can register at full fee then apply for a rebate.
-To apply, update your animal registration with proof of desexing within the first 8 months of age.
+You can register an undesexed dog under 8 months of age at the reduced desexed rate for the first registration period only.
+Once your dog has been desexed, you will need to update your animal registration with proof of desexing to continue receiving this rate.
+The maximum registration fee will apply for registration of undesexed dogs over 8 months of age.

 Update your desexing information